techfan36/AeroFusion-Website/README.md

 This site **__can__** be used and modified to your liking, if it meets:

-* Has credit in the footer (Site by AeroFusion (w/ a link to https://aerofusion.net)
+* Has credit in the footer (Site by AeroFusion (with a link to [my site](https://aerofusion.net)
-* No credit is removed.
+* No credit is removed, such as "site by skid420. all rights reserved!!! !"
 * You do not claim this as your own or your own work
 * You do not change the design up too much